Clinical Trials Provide More Options for Cancer Care

 “Any intervention has risks, even routine procedures.
 Potential risks are explained and written down for the patient.
 There’s very close monitoring and, depending on severity, therapy might be adjusted or stopped if medically unsafe or ineffective,” says Dr. Hussain.

-In certain trials, a placebo (an inactive drug or other treatment approach) may be used with some participants.
+In certain trials, a placebo (a substance or treatment that does not have any active ingredients) or other treatment approach may be used as part of the clinical trial design.
+It may be used alone or in with standard therapy.
 This provides a control group in order to measure the effectiveness and safety of the active experimental treatment.
-Participants are informed if placebos are used in their particular trial, and the information will be provided in the consent form.
+The researchers tell participants if placebos are used in the particular trial, and the information is also provided in the IRB-approved consent form.
 However, to maintain integrity of the data, neither the treating physician nor the participants know if the participant is receiving the placebo or the active treatment.

 Taking the Next Step

-“I discuss in details the standard of care treatment options, expectations and offer all options including clinical trials when they’re at a crossroad.
-I prioritize the options based on their value and opportunity based on totality of the available evidence, including if any standard of care options are available, clinical and scientific rational ,” says Dr. Hussain.
-“I always recommend that the patient take some time to think about the choices and let us know preference.
-Seeking a second opinion is always an option a patient can consider.
+“I discuss in detail the disease setting, prognosis, standard-of-care treatment options, expectations and offer all options including clinical trials when they’re at a crossroad.
+I prioritize the options based on their potential value and opportunity based on totality of the available evidence, including if any life-prolonging standard-of-care options are available, clinical and scientific rational,” explains Dr. Hussain.
+“I always recommend having a family member or friend also be present and that the patient take some time to think about the choices and let us know preference.
+Seeking a second opinion is always an option a patient can consider, and I offer my patients that as well.
 Ultimately, our goal is to serve patients and make sure they’re very well informed so that they are comfortable with their decision.”

-If you are interested in participating in a clinical trial, federal law requires most health insurance plans to cover associated standard of care costs.
-However, policies may vary.
+If you are interested in participating in a clinical trial, federal law requires most health insurance plans to cover associated standard-of-care costs.
+However, policies may vary so check with your health plan.
+To learn about clinical trials from around the world, visit clinicaltrials.gov.

 Changing the Field of Medicine

-“We all get into medicine for different reasons, but the most common overarching cause is primarily to make a difference for people.
-My goal is to make life better, longer, and to minimize physical and mental suffering for patients and their families,” says Dr. Hussain.
+“We all get into medicine for different reasons, but the most common, overarching cause is primarily to make a difference for people.
+My goal is to make life better, longer with the hope for cure, and to minimize physical and mental suffering for patients and their families,” says Dr. Hussain.
+“I view clinical trials as a way to achieve this goal in settings where we have no cures.”